AustinVL/AustinVL-Word-embeddings-reveal-how-fundamental-sentiments-structure-natural-language/WebApp/README.md

-We used shiny.io to host the webapp -- some sort of server solution is needed that will allow multiple people to be editing the Google Doc while retaining reasonable speed.
+oWe used shiny.io to host all files in the **WebApp Bundle** directory along with a Google OAuth file that allowed the application access to a Google account -- some sort of server solution is needed that will allow multiple people to be editing the Google Doc while retaining reasonable speed.

 In order for the app to be used, the sheets need to be included as part of a Google Docs file.